Tencent/phxpaxos/README.md

 **third_party:** This directory is designed to place all third party libs for compiling and running PhxPaxos.
 You can get a detail in the following compilation section.
 We have only two libs requirement: Protobuf and LevelDB.

 **plugin:** This directory provides the plugin of Logging module.
 Loggins is an important way to debug a program.
 But different organazations always implement it in a totally different way.
 So PhxPaxos does not provide a specific implementation of Logging, instead, it provides the mechanism of Logging so everyone can implement it customly.
 We also implement a specific Logging by using GLOG for you.
-If you are using GLOG this may help you in saving your develop time.
+If you are using GLOG this may help you in saving your development time.

 **sample:** This directory provides 3 samples based on PhxPaoxs, They representive different depth of using PhxPaxos, from easy to hard.
  * PhxElection: This is a very simple program.
 It implements a Master Election Program by a Master Election state-machine which is embedded in PhxPaxos.